What Is the Difference Between Wet Cough and Dry Cough?

 • Whooping Cough - The viral infection in children causes whooping cough with phlegm.
 The child gasps for air due to an uncontrollable cough.

-How Is Wet Cough Diagnosed?
+How Is Wet Cough Diagnosed and Treated?

-• Chest X-Rays - The extent of the lung inflammation can be observed using X-rays.
+• Chest X-rays - The extent of the lung inflammation can be observed using X-rays.
 The pus collection in the lungs is identified in the radiographic image.
 The abnormality in the lungs is visualized.

 • Pulmonary Function Test - The severity of respiratory infections in the lungs is determined with the help of a pulmonary function test.
 Spirometry detects the working efficiency of the lungs during inhalation and forceful exhalation.
 The results are obtained in two to three days.